Tutorial 2: Adding extra information

 Next we will encode the number of syllables per word:

-with CorpusContext('pg_tutorial') as c:
+with CorpusContext(corpus_name) as c:

 c.encode_count('word', 'syllable', 'num_syllables')

-Once the enrichments complete, a token property of speech_rate will be available for query and export on utterance annotations, as well as one for num_syllables on word tokens.
+Once the enrichments are complete, a token property of speech_rate will be available for query and export on utterance annotations, as well as one for num_syllables on word tokens.

 Note